code-423n4/2024-09-kakarot/README.md

 - Starts September 27, 2024 20:00 UTC
 - Ends October 25, 2024 20:00 UTC

-**QA Awards**
-*Note: While there are no QA awards, QA reports are encouraged as a fallback in the event of no valid HMs.*
+ℹ️ While there are no QA awards, QA reports are encouraged as a fallback in the event of no valid HMs.

 **Z Pool and Dark Horse Bonus Pool**
 - This audit includes two [Zenith](https://code4rena.com/zenith) Researchers (ZRs), who are designated as leads for the audit ("LZRs").